-Charles E. Rice served as both an ordained Methodist minister (1951-1958) and Episcopal Priest (1959-1986) during his storied career as a professional clergyman.
-His academic trail includes degrees from the University of Chattanooga, Emory University, Drew University, and special studies at the University of the South.
-He has had numerous essays and articles published in regional and national publications.
+Born in the John Ross House in Rossville, Georgia, Charles Rice lived most of his boyhood at the foot of Missionary Ridge on the Tennessee-Georgia state line.
+(For two years during World War II, he lived in the then-secret town of Oak Ridge, Tennessee, where his father was employed as a laborer at the Y-12 nuclear plant.)
+He served as both an ordained Methodist minister (1951-1958) and Episcopal Priest (1959-1986) during his storied career as a clergyman, theologian, writer, and teacher.
+His academic trail includes degrees from the University of Chattanooga, Emory University, Drew University, and the University of the South.
+The author of The View from My Ridge, he has had numerous essays and articles published in regional and national publications.